eiriksm/cosy-composer/README.md

 ## Contribute

 This library is considered internal for violinist.io.
 As a consequence, there are no documentation on API surface, backwards compatibility, local setup or how to work with this library.
 Even so, pull requests are welcome, but limited support will be offered.
+Otherwise we refer to the [contributing.md file of the repository](https://github.com/eiriksm/cosy-composer/blob/main/.github/contributing.md).

 ## Licence